Medication Search: Rapamune

 Effective birth control should be used before starting sirolimus, during treatment with it, and for 12 weeks after the medication has been stopped.

 Breast-feeding: It is not known if sirolimus passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+If you are breast-feeding and taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of sirolimus have not been established for children less than 13 years old.